 The reasons for employers to automate data collection are compelling and negate the excuses given to avoid it.
 Quite simply the manpower required to post to multiple job boards and then sift through hundreds if not thousands of unqualified applications received is just overwhelming.
 It’s just a waste of time, resources, and ultimately money that no company can afford.
-By using screening questions with applicant processing software, recruiters can easily select out the higher potential candidates from those that don’t meet basic requirements.
+By using screening questions with applicant screening software, recruiters can easily select out the higher potential candidates from those that don’t meet basic requirements.
 Once the unqualified or higher risk applicants are removed from consideration, human interaction is essential.
 In other words, automation and technology don’t eliminate the need for people.
 It allows them to find top talent more quickly and then focus on candidates who are most likely to succeed.

 To avoid turning off candidates like the one I mentioned earlier, here’s a short list of 4 mistakes to avoid that companies often make in using applicant tracking software.

 - Don’t allow the software to eliminate the human factor.
 An ATS improves the productivity and effectiveness of a recruiter.
 It should become an extension of his or her work.
 It should help identify and engage qualified candidates faster and adapt to recruiting conditions in real-time through source data analysis.
 It should free up recruiters and hiring managers to engage and communication more often with most likely to success candidates.
 Like many other jobs, automation forces employees to divert their attention from manual tasks to knowledge work…and many old-school employees don’t like that.
 (They want to get paid for doing things, not thinking!)
-An ATS helps recruiters focus on their task at hand – attracting and acquiring qualified workers – and that’s communicating with candidates and minimizing mindless tasks and paperwork.
+Applicant screening software helps recruiters focus on their task at hand – attracting and acquiring qualified workers – and that’s communicating with candidates and minimizing mindless tasks and paperwork.